ycyukichen/job-scraper/README.md

 # Job Scraper with Resume Matching

 A dynamic web application that enables users to find and match job opportunities from LinkedIn with their resumes.
-The application uses Natural Language Processing (NLP) to extract skills and experience from resumes and dynamically matches them with job descriptions.
-It is industry-agnostic and works for all types of job seekers.
+The application uses natural language processing and machine learning techniques to provide intelligent job matching based on skills, experience, and preferences.

 ## Features

+- **Resume Analysis**: Supports both PDF and DOCX format resumes.
-- **Dynamic Skill Extraction**: Uses NLP to extract skills and experience directly from user resumes.
+- **Intelligent Matching**: Uses advanced algorithms to match your skills and experience with job requirements.
-- **Job Scraping**: Retrieves job postings from LinkedIn based on user input (position, location, and preference).
+- **Customizable Search**: Filter by job type (Remote, Hybrid, Onsite) and location.
-- **Resume Matching**: Calculates similarity scores between the resume and job descriptions using vectorization.
+- **Interactive Results**: View matched jobs with similarity scores and direct links.
-- **Experience Level Identification**: Extracts required experience levels from job postings (e.g., `2-5 years`, `Mid-level`).
-- **Preference-Based Filtering**: Filters job postings based on user-selected preferences (`Remote`, `Onsite`, `Hybrid`).
 - **Downloadable Results**: Provides an option to download the top-matched jobs as a CSV file.
 - **Streamlit Deployment**: The app can also be accessed directly via [this link](https://linkedinjob-scraper.streamlit.app/).

 ---

-## How It Works
+## Features

 1. **Upload Resume**: Users upload their resumes in PDF format.
-2. **Specify Job Search Criteria**: Users enter job position, location, and preferences (e.g., Remote, Onsite, Hybrid).
+2. **Specify Job Search Criteria**: Users enter job position, location, preferences (e.g., Remote, Onsite, Hybrid), and years of experience.
 3. **Job Scraping**: The application scrapes LinkedIn job postings based on the specified criteria.
 4. **Resume Matching**: Extracted skills and experience from the resume are compared to job descriptions using a similarity algorithm.
 5. **Results Displayed**: Top-matched jobs are displayed along with the following details:
+   - Match Score
+   - Posted Date
    - Job Title
    - Company
    - Location
+   - Type
    - Link
-   - Posted Date
-   - Experience Level
-   - Preference Type
-   - Similarity Score
 6. **Download Results**: Option to download the top matches as a CSV file.

 ---